g0bel1n/megazord-backend/README.md

 Please mention us if you use this code.
 Feel free to contact us at : lucas.saban@ensae.fr or augustin.cramer@ensae.fr.

-**The goal is to classify the maximum amount of industrial pieces while minimizing errors.**
+**The goal is to classify the maximum amount of industrial pieces while minimizing misclassifcations.**

 ## Versions